makumasaka/SceneConfigurator/README.md

 5. Use **"Clear"** to start over
 6. Click **"Submit Path"** when ready

+### Path Execution

+Once a path is submitted and accepted:
+1. The vehicle will **automatically start moving** along the path after a brief delay
+2. Watch the bus smoothly follow the waypoints you placed
+3. The bus will rotate to face the direction of movement
+4. Progress is shown with "Executing Path" indicator
+5. The bus stops at the end of the path
+6. You can also click **"Execute Path Manually"** if auto-execution was disabled

 ### Path Statuses

 - **Draft** - Path is being created (blue)